Usage basics for the Dataiku Python API#

 Dataiku’s Python API client is explicitly built to speed up the work of programmatic users.
 It wraps low-level endpoint operations into helper functions that make for more transparent and concise code.
 Additionally, working at a higher level removes the need for the user to manually parse the (often complex) responses provided by the REST API endpoints.

-Following the previous example, listing projects with the Python API client would look like this:
+Retrieving a dataset’s schema with the Python API client would look like this:

 import dataiku